Valley polarization of Landau levels driven by residual strain in the ZrSiS surface band: Summary and Discussion

 The observations of valley-selective LL spectra shown in Fig. 4 demonstrate a method of using STM that should be helpful for directly addressing the valley degree of freedom using only a very local $r$-space measurement covering only a relatively few ($\sim$100) unit-cells.
 Although the procedure is used for a square lattice system here, it should also be expected to work straightforwardly for a triangular lattice, and therefore may prove useful for elucidating new valley-related phenomena in a broad range of material systems.

 We also introduce a procedure, summarized in Fig. 5, for determining the indices of observed LLs and the Berry phase around a LL orbit in a situation where none of these are initially known.
-A merit of this technique is that it is agnostic to the underlying band dispersion of the system under investigation.
+In principle there are systems such as isolated monolayer materials where gating may help to bring the lowest LL to $E_{\mathrm{F}}$, and perhaps into the energy range where it is easiest to measure, and the established methods can be used \cite{Hanaguri2010}.
+This technique would avoid the need for gating in that case and can also apply to non-gate-able systems such as bulk metals.
+Another merit of this technique is that it is agnostic to the underlying band dispersion of the system under investigation.
 It would have been equally useful if the dispersion had been quadratic, for example, or indeed if it had any arbitrary dispersion.
 For this reason it is robust against unexpected band distortions due to many-body renormalization effects, and useful for characterizing them.
-(We discuss some aspects of the method further in Supplementary Note 6.)
+(We discuss some aspects of the method further in Supplementary Note 8.)

 In summary, the above results elucidate how in a multi-valley band structure, a residual strain on a scale of only $\sim \SI{0.1}{\%}$ can lead to extremely valley-polarized LLs, and provide detailed microscopic insights for both strain- and valley-engineering of quantum materials.
 With a narrower focus on microscopic observations of symmetry breaking states, we also suggest that the strain inferred here is typical of a generic STM measurement, and could impact how measurements of symmetry breaking in other narrow spectroscopic features are interpreted, such as those associated with flatbands or other contributors of van Hove-like signatures.